 - 1. Anatomy Lab Dress Code and Supplies: Each student is expected to abide by the rules set forth by the Anatomical Sciences department.
 This includes purchasing lab coats and dissecting equipment.
 Information regarding these requirements is found in the HAS 461 Regional Human Anatomy course syllabus. - 2.
 Student Lockers: Students interested in being assigned a locker should see the program's administrative assistant during orientation week.
 Each student is responsible for purchasing their own lock.
 The University is not responsible for any articles left in these lockers. - 3.
 Membership in Professional Association: All students are expected to maintain student membership in the American Association for Respiratory Care (AARC) while in this program.
 Student membership for AARC digital is \$25 per year (to receive all publications online) or AARC digital & print (Receive Respiratory Care in print and all other publications online) is \$40 per year.
-Sign up for student membership on the AARC website at: https://www.aarc.org/aarc-membership/member-services/join-renew/.
-Please submit proof of current membership to the program https://www.aarc.org/aarc-membership/member-services/join-renew/.
-Please submit proof of current membership to the program https://www.aarc.org/aarc-membership/member-services/join-renew/.
-Please submit proof of current membership to the - 4.
+Sign up for student membership on the AARC website at: American Association for Respiratory Care.
+Please submit proof of current membership to the program each year by November 1. - 4.
 Malpractice Insurance: Each student is required to have annual malpractice insurance and will not be allowed to attend clinical without it.
 The cost is approximately \$70.00 for two years.
-Students are required to purchase insurance online at www.proliability.com and submit proof to the program by March 1. - 5.
+Students are required to purchase insurance online at Proliability and submit proof to the program by March 1. - 5.
 Trajecsys®: All students are required to purchase access to Trajecsys® an online clinical tracking/recordkeeping software platform, the cost per student is approximately \$150.00 for two-year access.
 Payment is due by June 1. - 6.
 Clinical Dress Code: Each student is responsible for purchasing the required lab coat and scrubs as outlined in the clinical policies section of this orientation manual.
 The approximate cost for one (1) lab coat and two (2) sets of scrubs is approximately \$75.00.
 Payment is due by December 15. - 7.
 Clinical Expenses: All students are responsible for the costs associated with transportation to and from the assigned clinical site, meals, and parking. - 8.
 CastleBranch Fees: General fee is \$45 for 2 years for entry into program.
 For clinical rotations, Background Check \$135 per year and Drug Screening \$40 per year. renewal subject to clinical site requirements